SpotlightKid/nexus-challenge.osamc.de/pages/rules.md

    yourself to the site and allow the organizers to contact you during the competition and for the announcement of the winners.

-2. Your audio track **MUST** be downloadable without access control and the audio file **MUST** be **FLAC encoded** and **properly tagged** with (at least) **artist name**, **track title**, **year** (2019) and "Open Source Music Nexus Challenge" as the **album title**.
+3. Your audio track **MUST** be downloadable without access control and the audio file **MUST** be **FLAC encoded** and **properly tagged** with (at least) **artist name**, **track title**, **year** (2019) and "Open Source Music Nexus Challenge" as the **album title**.
 The audio file **MUST** be **stereo** and have a sampling rate of **44100 Hz** and **16 bits** per sample.

-3. The length of your submitted audio file **MUST** be **no less than one (1:00) minute** and **no more than five (5:00) minutes**.
+4. The length of your submitted audio file **MUST** be **no less than one (1:00) minute** and **no more than five (5:00) minutes**.

-4. Your audio track **MUST** be created specifically for this competition, not released elsewhere before, and the composition **SHOULD** be a new one (we know we can't check this, but please be honest).
+5. Your audio track **MUST** be created specifically for this competition, not released elsewhere before, and the composition **SHOULD** be a new one (we know we can't check this, but please be honest).

-5. You **MUST** license your audio track under a [Creative Common license](https://creativecommons.org/choose/) ([CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) or more permissive).
+6. You **MUST** license your audio track under a [Creative Common license](https://creativecommons.org/choose/) ([CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) or more permissive).

-6. Your track **SHOULD** be a **musical piece** in the broadest sense (e.g. including ambient, soundtrack, abstract music etc.) and **MAY** be in any genre you want.
+7. Your track **SHOULD** be a **musical piece** in the broadest sense (e.g. including ambient, soundtrack, abstract music etc.) and **MAY** be in any genre you want.

-7. Your track **SHOULD** be **in the style of** a well-known artist or song, but not be a cover, remix or direct copy.
+8. Your track **SHOULD** be **in the style of** a well-known artist or song, but not be a cover, remix or direct copy.
 I.e. you **SHOULD NOT** copy any harmonic or melodic material of an existing song without alteration or giving it a new context and rather copy the structure and/or sonic landscape of your source.
 Think of your track as an **homage** or a musical **[pastiche](https://en.wikipedia.org/wiki/Pastiche)**.

-8. Your track **MUST** incorporate at least one recording of a physical sound source, which you made yourself.
+9. Your track **MUST** incorporate at least one recording of a physical sound source, which you made yourself.
 This may be a recording of you playing an instrument, singing, or banging on your kitchen pots and tools, or a field recording of your environment, etc. In addition, you **MAY** use other, pre-recorded samples, for example for drums or sampled instruments, provided they are compatible with the license of your track as required by rule 6.

-9. You **MAY** only use Open Source software (see below under "Open Source Conformance") in the creation process.
+10. You **MAY** only use Open Source software (see below under "Open Source Conformance") in the creation process.
 This includes (but is not limited to) tasks such as recording, sequencing, mixing, mastering and preparing the audio track for upload (e.g. encoding and tagging).
     Absolutely no proprietary, non-Open Source plug-ins are allowed.

-10. The following exceptions to rule 9. are made:
+11. The following exceptions to rule 10. are granted:

     * You **MAY** use hardware devices to make digital recordings of physical audio sources or to transfer analog recordings into the computer (e.g. field recorders, smart phones, digital